Things to Do When You’re Stuck at Home

 - Stay well and if you can Stay Home.

 Go easy on yourself.
 You might not feel one bit like being creative or productive.
 It’s ok to feel that way!
 Indecision makes me feel a bit paralyzed.
-But since you’re stuck at home and feeling tense, maybe lean in to your creative side to pass some time and reduce some stress.
+If or when the urge strikes you to turn to your creative side to pass time and reduce some stress, give it a shot.
+It might just make you feel better.
 Please share if you think this list will help someone.
-Namaste.